-Students must take 15 additional credits, at least two-thirds of which must be at the 300 or higher level.
+Students must take 15 additional credits, at least 12 of which must be at the 300-level or higher.
 Any course not fulfilling another degree requirement may be used.

-All students must take STS005 The Central Penn

-Experience (1 credit)
+All students must take STS005 The Central Penn Experience (1 credit)